WHO approves two new Covid-19 treatments

 "When both are available, choose one based on issues including cost and clinician experience," the guidelines say.

-Synthetic antibody treatment Regeneron was approved by the WHO in September and the guidelines say Sotrovimab can be used for the same type of patients.
+Synthetic antibody treatment regeneron was approved by the WHO last September, and the guidelines say sotrovimab can be used for the same type of patients.

 The WHO's Covid-19 treatment recommendations are updated regularly based on new data from clinical trials.